linagora/tmail-flutter/docs/user-guide/profile.md

 ## Language settings

 - Language setting determinse the language in which you view content, communicate, and interact with TeamMail application
+- By default, the language of the browser will be used when you first logged-in TeamMail and you can change it to your prefered language
 - On Manage accout page, YOu can select tab "Language and regions" on left menu to access Language settings
 - Then you can select the language that you want, it will be applied immediately to your Team-Mail account.